Red Moles on Skin: Cherry Angiomas and When to Be Concerned

 If you have noticed a small, bright red dot on your skin that seems to have appeared out of nowhere, there is a good chance it is a cherry angioma.
 These common growths develop when clusters of small blood vessels (capillaries) dilate and proliferate just beneath the skin's surface, creating a visible red bump.

 Cherry angiomas are also called senile angiomas or Campbell de Morgan spots.
 Despite the name "senile," they are not a sign of decline.
-They become more frequent with age, and by the time a person reaches 70, the majority of adults have at least one.
+They become more frequent with age, and by 70, most adults have at least one.
 Cherry angiomas are entirely benign vascular growths with no malignant potential.
-For guidance on how to tell cherry angiomas apart from other skin spots, moles vs. birthmarks covers common benign skin growths and the signs that distinguish them from lesions worth evaluating.
+For guidance on how to tell cherry angiomas apart from other skin spots, the guide about moles vs. birthmarks covers common benign skin growths and the signs that distinguish them from lesions worth evaluating.

 Cherry angiomas are typically: